hatute/hatute.github.io/index.markdown

 layout: home
 ---

-A blog about Brain-Inspired Computation, Medical Imaging Informatics and more.
+A blog about brain-computer interface and more.

 [About me](/about/).